graphile/pg-simplify-inflector/README.md

     // Optional customisation
     graphileBuildOptions: {
       /*
-       * Uncomment if you are using `simpleCollections: 'only'` and you never
+       * Uncomment if you want simple collections to lose the 'List' suffix
-       * want relay connections
+       * (and connections to gain a 'Connection' suffix).
        */
       //pgOmitListSuffix: true,
       /*